 Monitoring to Conserve Midwestern Birds

+The Midwest Coordinated Bird Monitoring Partnership is a regional network committed to informed bird conservation decisions through enhanced coordination and exchange of monitoring information.
 Since 2009, we have been accomplishing these goals through regular workshops, an interactive website, registry of Midwest bird monitoring programs, focused working groups, and a state-of-the-art system for data management and decision support.
 The following pages will help orient you to our partnership:

 Posted by Katie Koch on July 17, 2018 at 4:44pm